Enalean/tuleap-documentation-en/languages/en/developer-guide/front-end/internal-libs.rst

       }
     }

 ..
-NOTE:: All the Vite and Jest dependencies are available at the tuleap root folder, hence the ``config.bin``.
+NOTE:: All the Vite and Jest dependencies are available at the tuleap root folder.

-Use the pnpm scripts to build the library or to launch the unit tests.
+Use the pnpm scripts to build the library or to run the unit tests.

  .. code-block:: sh